Description / Characteristics:

 Blondinettes bodies (head, neck, body, legs) are colored (blue, brown, black, etc.), e.g. entire plumage being colored.
 They have either white bars or lacing on the wing shields and Moon Spots (spot tails) or lacing on the tail.
 Some varieties may have the lacing extending over most of the body.

 A great description of the Classic Frill pigeon is from Danielle Ramsey (Purebred Pigeon, September/October 2016), where she said, "Dressed to kill in elegant lace, there stands this jaunty little bird with the sweetest expression on its cherubic little face with big, round, dark eyes and the fluffiest little cheek crowned with a needle-point peak crest.
-It struts with just enough of a swagger to accentuate the bell-bottom flare of it luxurious Grouse Muffs, its chest proudly out-thrust to display an ideally long, even frill, reminiscent of the ruffles on a gentleman's regency shirt (example picture of George Washington on this page).
+It struts with just enough of a swagger to accentuate the bell-bottom flare of it luxurious Grouse Muffs, its chest proudly out-thrust to display an ideally long, even frill, reminiscent of the ruffles on a gentleman's regency shirt (example picture of George Washington on this page with his frill/ruffled shirt).
 What a stunning little work of living art!"

 The Classic Oriental Frill [Classic Frill] is an exhibition breed of pigeon from the Owl family.
 It is also known as the Old Fashioned Oriental Frill and the Old Style Oriental Frill.
 It is the precursor breed from which the Modern Oriental Frill was created and continuation of the Oriental Frill or Classic Old Frill [Classic Frill].
 It is a beautiful ancient pigeon breed, which is seen on exhibit at major American and Canadian shows, and by owners across the world.